fxsjy/treapdb/trunk/docs/README.txt

   }}}

-  Case Study: when memory-map-size is set to 6.4 G, a client insert 0.1 billion key-value pairs to treapdb server with stable speed at 7200(insertion/second).
+  Case Study: when memory-map-size is set to 6.4 G, a client insert 0.1 billion key-value pairs£¨key:30 bytes, value:255 bytes£© to treapdb server with stable speed at 7200(insertion/second).
 After insertion, the query operation can also response in less than 10 ms.

 ==How to build from source==